zifeo/Mountain-car-reinforcement/report.md

 ## Conclusion

-Our algorithm learned the task and we could easily see the differences with the different parameters we've chosen.
-At first we had diffictulties seing fast convergence but by adding a penalizing term we obtained the result we have now.
+Comparing all parameters combinaisons evaluated by the grid search algorithm allowed us to better see how each one impacted the learning.
+Even though at first we had issues obtaining a fast convergence, adding a penalizing term to the q-values error delta solved that issue.
+It enhances the agent by prioritizing the shorter runs over longer (thus worst) ones ending up in a globally better and more precise learning.